biancainocencio/SQL-notebook/README.md

 ```

 # Functions
-## Aggregating functions
+## Aggregate functions
 There are multiple specific functions / SQL commands that are specifically focused on numbers.
-If you're familiar with Excel, first I'm sorry!, second there will be no surprises here.
+If you're familiar with Excel, first I'm sorry you had to learn it!, second there will be no surprises here.

 * **MAX** -> Highest value in a column.
 * **MIN** -> Lowest value in a column.